muenalan/btest/README.md

 ```

 ### Invokation
-Call the file from the commandline as usual.
+Execute the file from the commandline:

 ```
 $ bash testfile.bash